edgedb/edgedb/docs/stdlib/abstract.rst

 Abstract Types
 ==============

-These types are used in definitions of polymorphic (generic) functions that can be applied to a broad range of types.
+An abstract type is used when describing a polymorphic (generic) function applicable to a broad range of types.

 ----------